bobchen48/Writeups/README.md

-This Section will feature writeups of my professional development throughout college
+This Section will feature writeups of throughout my professional development